 - Cancer in more than one organ or site outside the lymph node region

-For patients with follicular lymphoma, additional factors, such as the level of a patient’s hemoglobin (part of the blood) and the number of lymph node groups involved, are also considered.
+For patients with follicular lymphoma, additional factors, such as the level of a part of a patient’s blood, called hemoglobin, and the number of lymph node groups involved, are also considered.

 These factors are used to estimate the chance of cure.
 For noncurable lymphoma, they help to predict how aggressive the lymphoma might be.
 This index is now used widely to help doctors make decisions about treatment recommendations.